froohoo/RoboND-Rover-Project/README.md

 ***Supporting Functions***

   1. **pickle():** Tracks the stopped time of the rover and sets the mode to pickle if rover is stopped in one place too long
-  2. **collision_adj():** Modifies the steer angle if there are >40 object pixels detected directly in front of the angle.
-Attempts to steer the rover *away* from the mean pixel angle.
+  2. **collision_adj():** Modifies the steer angle if there are >40 object pixels detected directly in front of the rover.
+Attempts to steer the rover *away* from the mean angle to the objects.
 Amount of correction is proportional to the amount of object pixels detected.

 #### Forward Mode